Ten Classic Champagne Cocktails and Why You Should Never Make a Bellini With Champagne

 Don’t use champagne to make a Bellini

-Massive champagne cheat – how to make champagne at home
+Massive champagne cheat and Blumenthal experiment – how to make champagne at home

 I’m a bit cynical about wine buffs in any case since reading Heston Blumenthal’s Fantastical Feasts.
 He’s trying to recreate an eighties dinner, and, recalling that champagne-popping decade, he thinks champagne chimes the right note, but since those excesses led to Black Monday, the 1987 financial crisis, he concocts the idea of producing an eighties champagne lookalike by pushing carbon dioxide through a well-known eighties cheap white wine, Blue Nun, using a very eighties contraption known as a SodaStream.
 Ours was soon consigned to the attic I remember, chapeau to Blumenthal for even managing to find one.
 In any case, to check whether or not it really is worth going to all this trouble he carries out research outside the Lloyds Building in the City offering financial gents both real and imaginary bubbly to try.
 “About a third of the people I asked thought that the Blue Nun was champagne, and even those who guessed right had no idea what was in the other glass”, Blumenthal relates.
 Incidentally this method is not new but it can be done with more style.
 Paul Roche in his 1998 published Cooking with a Poet, describes “I use the simple kind into which you plug a sparklet or compressed cylinder.
 Choose any cheap white wine, either dry or sweet.
 Instead of putting water into your soda-water-maker, put wine.